Bush Fellows submit a learning log every six months during their Fellowship to share what they learn along their leadership journey.

 Kate Davenport believes we can design waste out of our systems of production and consumption in a way that addresses climate change, local economic development and social and environmental justice.
 As co-president of the social enterprise Eureka Recycling, she has navigated an international market crisis in recycling, overseen major city contracts and transformed Eureka's materials recovery facility into the Zero Waste Laboratory.
 Now, she wants to create economically and socially just zero-waste communities.
 To achieve her bold vision, she will grow her skills, knowledge and connections at the intersection of technological innovation and public policy.
 She will also devote time to help emerging leaders build the skills to run social enterprises.

-Sarah Pierce (Oglala Lakota) wants Rapid City to become the model of a culturally responsive city.
+Sarah White (Oglala Lakota) wants Rapid City to become the model of a culturally responsive city.
 To achieve that vision, she knows that Native people, especially youth, must have places of cultural safety where they can learn and heal through full access to the history, culture and language of the Lakota people.
 She intends to be a change agent who gives voice to a population that has traditionally been silenced.
 To become the trusted leader her community can turn to for wise counsel, she will earn her doctorate in educational leadership and study programs in Hawaii, where student outcomes have improved dramatically in schools focused on cultural safety.
 She will also build relationships with key Native leaders at the state and federal levels.

 Ia Xiong is passionate about addressing multicultural considerations in trauma-informed care.
 A practicing psychologist, she wants Hmong people to have access to culturally appropriate mental health services to heal from remnants of historical trauma.
 While her community shows higher rates of mental health concerns than the general population, they also show much lower rates of using mental health services.
 She wants to address this gap through innovative methods to reduce barriers to care.
 To strengthen her leadership as a healer in her community, she will deepen her understanding of traditional Hmong healing practices and study online platforms for delivering culturally relevant, effective mental health care.